-Prerequisite: GER 275 or permission of instructor.
+Prerequisite: At least one of GER 263, 275 or 310 or permission of instructor.

 This study of German literature will include works from the earliest periods to the beginning of the nineteenth century.
 GER 376 and 375 may be taken in any order.